Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

-The symbolism of the bell has grown to such importance than it was printed on a 1926 commemorative coin marking the sesquicentennial of American independence.
+The symbolism of the bell has grown to such importance that it was printed on a 1926 commemorative coin marking the sesquicentennial of American independence.

 In 1926, the United States Post Office issued a commemorative stamp depicting the Liberty Bell for the Sesquicentennial Exposition in Philadelphia.

 The Liberty Bell also appears on the reverse of Franklin half dollars that were struck between 1948 and 1963 and the Bicentennial design of the Eisenhower dollar where is it shown superimposed against the earth's moon.

 - Haeber, Jonathon.
 “Tiny Sensors To Monitor Liberty Bell During Move.”
 National Geographic News.
 Posted July 4, 2003.
 Retrieved October 12, 2009.

 - "History & Culture."
 Liberty Bell Center.
 NPS.Gov.
 Retrieved October 10, 2009.

 - Kimball, David.
 "The Story of the Liberty Bell."
 Eastern National Park Service.
 Washington, D.C.: 2006.